LeTie123/Elist_analysis/README.md

-**Product Performance** Apple Airpods Headphones were the most popular product averaging around 12,000 orders per year and having a total revenue of $7.7 million.
+**Product Performance:** Apple Airpods Headphones were the most popular product averaging around 12,000 orders per year and having a total revenue of $7.7 million.
 The 27in 4k Gaming Monitor was the 2nd most brought product, averaging around 6k sales per year, but had brought in the most for a total of $9.8 million.
 In contrast, Bose Soundsport Headphones were consistently the least popular item, accounting for less thean 1% of total sales and orders.

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/226e00ba-9709-4620-9ec0-6bc6e75f5a0a)

-**Loyalty Program**
+**Loyalty Program:**
 The loyalty program started off slow but has steadily gained popularity throughout the years based on the customer breakdown with loyalty memebrs in 2021 and 2022 making up more than 50% of the customer base.
 The company's current members account for 42% of the grand total.
 Loyalty members have also outperformed non-loyalty members in 2021 and 2022, with each years loyalty revenue bringing in $500k more than non-loyalty.

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/60f1baa5-7677-4a3d-8be2-d1dcf20dd543)